suhailps93/Synthetic-dataset-generation-for-machine-learning-models/README.md

 # Synthetic dataset generation for machine learning models

-This packages generate a huge dataset of fake simulated images of any object scanned by a depth camera, so that machine learning models could be trained on a variety of data to make them more robust.
+One of the most important problems that are faced by a machine learning, is the time and effort required for collection and preparation of training data.
+This package generates synthetic datasets for training object recognition models.
+A huge dataset of fake simulated images of any object scanned by a depth camera is generated, so that machine learning models could be trained on a variety of data to make them more robust.
 The project package performs following tasks
-- Scan the object to collect point clouds of an object using RGBD camera from different angles.
+- Scan the object to collect point clouds of the object using RGBD camera from different angles.
 - Stitch the point clouds together to create a 3D point cloud of the object scanned.
 - Create a 3d model from the 3d point cloud using surface reconstruction
 - Generate fake images of the object by simulating different lighting conditions, pose, scale etc of the object using Gazebo.